formkiq/formkiq-webform-examples-contact/README.md

 # Submitting a Form Manually

 If you would rather handle the form manually, you can use the FormKiQ Client SDK to access the FormKiQ Core API.
-You will still receive the same onFormSubmitted and
+You will still receive the same onFormSubmitted and onFormCompleted events.

 ## Example